gi-no/blog_mean_stack/article3.en.md

 }, {name: 'question_schema_index'});
 ```

-Add a function to tokenize, call it before saving using "pre('save')" hook.
+Add a function to tokenize, and call it before saving by using "pre('save')" hook.
-Also, add a static function to question model by adding set the function to "QuestionSchema.statics".
+Also, add a static function to the question model by adding the function to "QuestionSchema.statics".

 ```javascript
 var TinySegmenter = require('tiny-segmenter');